rapulu/awesome-blogs/CONTRIBUTING.md

 # Contributing Guide

 ## Creating a PR
+- Fork the repo.
+- Clone the repo to your local machine.

 Open up `readme.md` and add your personal blog or one you know to the list!